zenml-io/template-nlp/README.md

 ### Dataset Loading

 The template includes a step for loading the dataset from the HuggingFace Datasets library.
-You can choose from three available datasets: financial_news, airline_reviews, and imbd_reviews.
+You can choose from three available datasets: financial_news, airline_reviews, and imdb_reviews.

 ### Tokenization